SUV goes off cliff near Mount Rainier National Park; 1 dead

 About 600 feet down the cliff, a woman is critically injured.
 Search and rescue crews and firefighters are attempting a high-angle rescue.

-Deputies are unsure what led up to the Jeep going over the cliff.
+Deputies are unsure what led to the Jeep going over the cliff.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.